-During her five years with FBN, Bartiromo has interviewed some of the most prominent leaders in business and economic policy including J.P.Morgan CEO Jamie Dimon, IBM CEO Ginni Rometty, Oracle CEO Mark Hurd, Bridgewater Associates Founder Ray Dalio, Salesforce Founder and CEO Marc Benioff, Microsoft Founder Bill Gates, and Treasury Secretary Steven Mnuchin, among others.
+During her tenure with FBN, Bartiromo has interviewed some of the most prominent leaders in business and economic policy including JPMorgan CEO Jamie Dimon, IBM CEO Ginni Rometty, Oracle CEO Mark Hurd, Bridgewater Associates Founder Ray Dalio, Salesforce Founder and CEO Marc Benioff, Microsoft Founder Bill Gates and Treasury Secretary Steven Mnuchin, among others.
 Recently, she debuted an hour-long investigative documentary highlighting the future of the Artificial Intelligence (AI) industry and its future impact on business where she traveled across the country, gaining exclusive access to top business titans utilizing AI to break barriers across several vital industries including Ford CEO James Hackett, Blackstone CEO Steve Schwarzman and more.
 Additionally, Bartiromo has interviewed various celebrity entrepreneurs, including former professional New York Yankee shortstop Alex Rodriguez.
 Recently, she has interviewed former Senate Majoirity Leader Harry Reid and former Senior Adviser to President Obama, Valerie Jarrett.
-She has also led the network’s coverage of major industry conferences including the World Economic Forum in Davos, Switzerland and the Annual J.P.Morgan Healthcare Conference.
+She has also led the network’s coverage of leading industry conferences including the World Economic Forum in Davos, Switzerland and the Annual JPMorgan Healthcare Conference.

 In November 2015, Bartiromo, along with FBN’s Neil Cavuto, moderated the network’s inaugural Republican presidential primary debate.
 According to Nielsen data, the debate delivered 13.5 million total viewers and 3.7 million in the key 25-54 demo, making it the highest-rated program in network history.
 In January 2016, both Bartiromo and Cavuto reprised their role as debate moderators, delivering 11 million total viewers with 3 million in the key 25-54 demo, making it the second highest-rated program in network history according to Nielsen Media Research.